emjavan/flusion_city/README.md

 ```

 1. Download and install Miniconda: <br/>
 You'll need to be on a development or compute node to run any code on TACC.
-If you see
 ```
 idev -N 1 -n 1 -t 02:00:00 -p development -A YOUR_ALLOCATION  ## getting on a development node first wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh